 Waldorf teacher training is offered at institutions worldwide and in the Northern California region at Rudolf Steiner College, a center for anthroposophical studies and transformational adult education in Fair Oaks, California.

 San Francisco Waldorf Teacher Education is an independently managed program of Rudolf Steiner College.
-Classes are held at our high school campus on Saturdays.

 The Bay Area Center for Waldorf Teacher Training (BACWTT) Area is based in Marin County.